 At only around nine metres-tall, the Pont-Canal d’Agen is low in height, compared to many other aqueducts.
 Nonetheless, this aqueduct commands wonderful views of the River Garonne as it passes over the top.
 Pont-Canal d’Agen is a grand aqueduct to view from the ground too, as its length and impressive 18-metre-wide arches give it a stately appearance.

-Pont-Canal d’Agen is one of two aqueducts crossed by one of our hotel barges, Rosa.
+Pont-Canal d’Agen is one of two aqueducts crossed by our hotel barge Rosa.
 The other, Pont-Canal du Cacor, is near the ancient town of Moissac.

 Interesting fact: The Pont-Canal d’Agen is too narrow for barges to pass one another, so boats must wait until there is no oncoming traffic to cross!